Previous topic

 stim :

-a list of item(s) to be drawn to the buffer in order, then captured. each item needs to have its own .draw() method, and have the same window as win
+a list of item(s) to be drawn to the back buffer (in order).
+The back buffer is first cleared (without the win being flip()ed), then stim items are drawn, and finally the buffer (or part of it) is captured.
+Each item needs to have its own .draw() method, and have the same window as win.

 interpolate :